 Clare Rusbridge of Fitzpatrick Referrals provides more excellent information (download) on the diagnosis and management of epilepsy

-There is no genetic screening test for Epilepsy but breeders (stud dog owners too!) should make it a priority to actively monitor the condition in their dogs’ offspring and adapt their breeding programmes accordingly.
-It is also very important that owners of affected dogs should inform their breeders of the incidence of epilepsy (and other health problems too)
+Familial patterns in the incidence and distribution of Epilepsy are apparent.There is not a genetic screening test for Epilepsy but breeders (stud dog owners too!) should make it a priority to actively monitor the condition in their dogs’ offspring and adapt their breeding programmes accordingly.
+It is also VITAL that owners of affected dogs should inform their breeders of the incidence of epilepsy (and other health issues too)